Life Insurance Lawyer Serving Michigan

 The Most Common Reasons Life Insurance Companies Deny Life Insurance Claims in Michigan

-Life insurance beneficiaries should just automatically receive death benefits when a policyholder dies, but this is rarely the case.
-Life insurance companies often unjustifiably deny claims for death benefits for the following reasons:
+Beneficiaries of life insurance should ideally receive death benefits immediately upon the policyholder’s death, but this rarely happens.
+Life insurance companies unjustly refuse claims for death benefits for the following reasons.

-The Cause of Death of the Policyholder Was Excluded from Coverage
+The Policyholder's Cause of Death was Exempted from Coverage

-Take a look at the life insurance policy.
-You will see a list of “exclusions,” which are circumstances under which the policy will not pay out.
-Common exclusions include suicide and acts of war or terrorism.
+Review the life insurance policy to find a list of “exclusions” situations under which the policy won’t provide a payout.
+Typical life insurance policies exclude suicide and acts of war or terrorism.

-A policyholder must pay a premium each month to maintain life insurance coverage.
-If the premium payments are not made, life insurance coverage will lapse.
-The life insurance will deny any claims for death benefits on a lapsed policy.
+To keep life insurance coverage active, the policyholder needs to pay a monthly premium.
+If the premium payments are missed, the life insurance coverage will lapse, and any claims for death benefits on a lapsed policy will be denied.

-If your claim was denied due to policy lapse, call us.
-We will investigate and find out if the lapse was the fault of the policyholder.
-If it was not, you may still get paid.
+If your claim was denied due to policy lapse, reach out to us.
+We’ll investigate and ascertain whether the lapse was the policyholder’s fault.
+If it wasn’t, you might still be eligible for a payout.